1731 results for "Ketamine"

 Summary

 Scientists have developed a groundbreaking way to observe brain activity across an entire primate hemisphere simultaneously.
-Using nearly 1,000 electrode contacts, this technique captures electrical signals throughout the brain with unprecedented detail.
-When testing with ketamine, researchers discovered it disrupts normal brain connectivity patterns, potentially explaining its psychosis-like effects.
-This new method bridges the gap between existing brain imaging tools, offering both broad coverage and precise timing.
+By implanting nearly 1,000 sensors throughout the brain, researchers captured detailed electrical signals (local field potentials) with unprecedented coverage.
+The technique revealed how ketamine, a drug that can mirror schizophrenia-like states, disrupts normal brain connectivity patterns during resting state.
+This advancement bridges the gap between traditional EEG and other brain imaging methods, offering both wide coverage and precise timing.

 Abstract